 Anyway, as fall dropped in on Maine in 2018, the Cliffy project was getting underway.

-I met Rick – the student head of the Cliffy team – along with Josh and Jonathan.
-The three of them introduced me to ‘lofting’ and ‘molds’ and massive logs of oak not-yet-milled.
+I met Rick – the student head of the Cliffy team – and another apprentice, Josh.
+The two of them introduced me to ‘lofting’ and ‘molds’ and massive logs of oak not-yet-milled.
 They invited me into the sights and sounds and smells of the workshops.
 And, yes, I was all swoon-y each time I walked in.

 Then, a few months later, Covid hit.